Wojsm2000/HowFormInfluencesFinalOutcome/README.md

 # How form may inflence final outcome?
-The idea for this project emerged after the conclusion of the Ekstraklasa (Polish top-tier football league) in the 2022/23 season.
-In those competition, several teams had a similar pattern throughout the season, with one part of their season performance being very good and the other quite poor.
+The idea for this project was born after the end of the 2022/23 season of the Ekstraklasa (Polish Premier League).
+In that competition, several teams had a similar pattern throughout the season, with one part of the season being very good and the other quite poor.
 This situation affected teams such as Widzew Łódź, Piast Gliwice, Korona Kielce, Górnik Zabrze and Wisła Płock.
-In the case of the latter, a disastrous second part of the season resulted in relegation from the league despite the fact that the team had been the leader for the first 9 rounds.
-Polish Ekstraklasa teams are requried to obtain more points per game to avoid relegation than top 5 european league teams.
+In the case of the latter, a disastrous second half of the season saw them relegated from the league despite leading the table for the first 9 rounds.
+Polish Ekstraklasa teams have to score more points per game to avoid relegation than the top 5 teams in the European leagues.

 ## How many points per game need team to avoid relegation?
 |Season|Premier League|La Liga|Ligue 1|Seria A|Bundesliga|Ekstraklasa|